cactuslab/capacitor-secure-credentials-plugin/README.md

 ```typescript
 getCredential(options: { service: string; username: string; }) => any
 ```

+Get a credential matching a service and username if one exists.

 | Param         | Type                                                |
 | ------------- | --------------------------------------------------- |